What is baptism?

 The Holy Spirit is God.
 He is not the Father and he is not the Son, but together with them is the one, true living God.
 We believe in one God who has been revealed in three divine “persons”-- the Father, Son, and Holy Spirit.
 The Spirit serves as the agent of God on the earth, assisting and helping the growth of the Church.

-10) I believe in...the holy Christian Church, the communion of saints.
+10) I believe in...the holy catholic Church, the communion of saints.

-The Church is “holy” because it belongs to God.
+The word "catholic" means "universal."
+Our belief in the catholic Church is our belief in the connection of Christians all over the world.
 While we meet in a building we call “the church,” the actual church is made up of saints, other people who follow Jesus.
 It is important that we worship together and build relationships with others who follow Jesus.

 11) I believe in...the forgiveness of sins.